 Some readers may interpret my words as an attack on western religions, spiritual philosophies, and creation stories as a whole.
 This is not my intention.
 I espouse the virtues of religious and spiritual beliefs.
 I mean only to call attention to the nature and power of “beliefs,” and the troubles that can arise when large groups adhere strictly and unquestioningly to a belief system.
 I refer to western religions often because they have been instrumental in shaping the beliefs of modern, western society.
 I express some concerns about religious and social beliefs, but I am not suggesting that we shouldn’t embrace them.
 Indeed, it is beliefs that establish the foundation of morality, and right and wrong conduct in society.
 They can foster acts of kindness and charity, and impel people to live honorable lives.
 Beliefs are instrumental in forming and upholding peaceful communities.
 And perhaps most importantly, for many of us, we just need something to believe in.
 It gives meaning to our lives, and provides us with a foundation upon which we can better make sense of the world, and our place within it.
 Beliefs, in one form or another, are the initial stepping stone in the journey of human life on Earth.
 The trouble is, like a gun, beliefs have the power to destroy.
 However, while the gun requires conscious input to initiate harm, beliefs do not.
 Our actions are often directed by our subconscious adherence to our own beliefs.
 And so it is, that we can harm people, decimate wildlife, and ravage the entirety of the natural world without a second thought.
 They say, “the pen is mightier than the sword,” but it is beliefs that direct the actions of both.

-If we seek to create a sustainable human existence on Earth, while improving human well-being, our belief system will need to change.
+If we seek to create a sustainable human existence on Earth, while improving human well-being, elements of our belief system will need to change.
 We cannot follow the predominant ideologies of the preceding generations, for they are the source of the environmental and social problems of our time.

 One With Nature